ethz-asl/lcd/python/README.md

 Tensorflow cpu version is used here.
 If you want to use gpu, change `requirements.txt` accordingly.

 ## Usage
+[Please note that the entire process of generating the bag files, obtaining the lines data and performing the subsequent steps explained below can be automatically executed by launching `roscore` and then running the script `generate_and_upload_to_share.sh` or separately the two scripts `generate_trajectory_files.sh` and `split_all_trajectories.sh`.
+Please look at the content of the scripts for a more detailed explanation.]

 Before reaching to this repository, make sure that you have followed the instructions for the ros packages and get the lines data in `../data/train_lines`.

 Here we use the trajectory 1 in the [train_0](https://robotvault.bitbucket.io/scenenet-rgbd.html) dataset of `SceneNetRGBD` as an example.
 You first need to clone the repository [pySceneNetRGBD](https://github.com/jmccormac/pySceneNetRGBD), download the dataset as well as the protobuf to `pySceneNetRGBD/data`.
 Set `pySceneNetRGBD_root` in `tools/pathconfig.py` properly.